HewlettPackard/networking-oneview/README.rst

 Ironic Configuration
 ====================
 By default, Ironic is configured to use flat networks during deployment process.
-To use Ironic-Neutron integration to provide networks isolation during deployment, some configurations are necessary.
+In order to use Ironic-Neutron integration to provide networks isolation during deployment, some configuration is necessary.
 In ironic.conf file the following configuration should be done:

 ::